I went to Powell’s City of Books on a mission to find a collection of poems by T.S. Eliot. Doesn’t that sound romantic?

 But to say I rarely ever pick up a book, would be a lie.
 I totally pick them up, I just rarely read them.

-Powell’s is open till 11pm every night including Easter Sunday.
+Powell’s is open until 11 pm every night including Easter Sunday.
 It’s a convenient thing to do at night, that is a block away from my hotel (Ace Hotel).
-After grabbing a quick bite at Clyde Common, I entered Powell’s ready for my quest at 9:23pm.
+After grabbing a quick bite at Clyde Common, I entered Powell’s ready for my quest at 9:23 pm.

 While reading poetry written about divorces and cheaters, I paused drew a breath and looked up.
 I found myself in the Greek Mythology section.
 Quick flashbacks of me sleeping through Classics 128 lectures in college just to try to run into the guy I was crushing on as we would leave the lecture hall.
 But also how I had adored reading about Homer, Odysseus, Medea, and Antigone.
 Much of what was written so long ago resonate so well with modern times.